 So you’ve been hearing a lot about this whole ‘inbound marketing’ thing lately.
 And you’ve probably been sitting there, possibly taking a look through our very own Digital Marketing Guide (check it out here), nodding along and stroking your chin while secretly wondering what the heck is actually going on.
 What's the difference between inbound and outbound marketing?
-Right?
-Right.
+And which form of marketing should you be using?

 When you googled ‘inbound marketing’ you probably got some super dry explanations like ‘the process of attracting the attention of prospects, via content creation, before they are even ready to buy’, or even worse ‘a technique for drawing customers to products and services via content marketing, social media marketing and search engine optimisation’ (thanks Wikipedia for that one).